Wheeler Nature Park: Conservation and passive recreational efforts

-In 2011 the City of South Burlington voted to exchange 7.25 acres of the Park for 21.27 acres of adjacent land (i.e. “the leg”) then called the “Wheeler Nature Park Connection Parcel”, which increased the park to approximately 119 acres.
+On December 6, 2011, the City of South Burlington voted to exchange 7.25 acres of the Park for 21.27 acres of adjacent land (i.e. “the leg”) then called the “Wheeler Nature Park Connection Parcel”, which increased the park to approximately 119 acres.
 The referendum called for the City Council to commit the Wheeler Nature Park into a third-party conservation easement.
-The City revised the management plan over the next four years.
+The City hence revised the management plan over the next four years.